sahn111/AI-Projects/README.md

 ## AI Course Projects

-Hello these are the projects that we created with my teammate in our AI course.
+<b>Hello, these are the codes that we created with my teammate in our AI course.

-You can check both reports and questions.
+All projets completed according to given problems, because of the university policy I can not share them.

-All codes created by me and my teammate.
+<b>All codes created by me and my teammate.